 - Demonstrate knowledge of the theory and practice of teaching English to speakers of a second language.

-- Generate writing that demonstrates as advanced ability to analyze and synthesize.
+Generate writing that demonstrates an advanced ability to analyze and synthesize.
+Conduct original research.

 Students are eligible to apply for unconditional admission to the Master of Arts degree program in TESOL if they meet the admission requirements for the Graduate College.